-A well-balanced microbiome is essential in maintaining strong, healthy digestive and immune systems.
+A well-balanced microbiome is essential in maintaining a strong, healthy digestive and immune system.
 Dysbiosis occurs when there is a loss of beneficial bacteria, an overgrowth of potentially pathogenic bacteria, and an overall reduction in species diversity.
 An imbalance in certain species may lead to bloating as beneficial bacteria help to digest fibre-rich foods.

 Research has shown that an imbalance of good and bad bacteria in the gut (dysbiosis) can result in a number of digestive health conditions such as constipation, diarrhoea, flatulence, and bloating4.
 Some bacterial groups are more prone to gas production than others, including Enterobacteriaceae and Clostridia5.

 Dysbiosis can be caused by a number of factors.
 These include poor diet, high sugar levels (as sugar feed pathogens in the gut), antibiotics, stress and genetics.
 If you think your bloating is a symptom of dysbiosis, taking a probiotic supplement may be a positive step towards rebalancing your body's good bacteria.
 By influencing the environment within your gut, you can help restore it to a healthy balance.
 Learn more on this topic by reading: What is Dysbiosis and Gut Health - All You Need to Know.

 Are you following a wholefood, plant-based diet?
 Diet is one of the most important factors in regulating the gut microbiome.
 The modern ‘convenience diet’ is high in refined sugars, and low in gut-supporting fibre and general variety.
 This can lead to an imbalance in bacteria – lower levels of good Prevotella and higher levels of potentially bad Firmicutes and Proteobacteria6.
 Research has shown that by increasing your consumption

 Bloating can be caused by intolerances to certain food types in your diet such as wheat, gluten, dairy and sugar.
 Ongoing exposures to these foods can drive bacterial imbalances and impair the gut lining leading to more symptoms and discomfort.

 You might not know that stress and gut health are actually closely connected.
 This is due to the relationship between your gut and brain, also known as the gut-brain axis.
 When we are stressed, the body perceives this as a threat.
 As the fight-or-flight response is activated, our digestive system is effectively shut down.
 Blood flow is reduced to the intestines, and energy is diverted away from the gut, to our large skeletal muscles.
 If possible, we should avoid eating heavy meals when we are feeling stressed, as we do not digest them well, leading to bloating.In this state, your digestion becomes compromised as food is not broken down as effectively.
 This can lead to symptoms such as bloating, abdominal pain, gas, and constipation.

 Small Intestinal Bacterial Overgrowth (SIBO) is a condition in which an abnormally large number of bacteria are found in the small intestine.
 This migration of bacteria interferes with normal digestion, as they feed on the undigested food.
 SIBO sufferers often experience bloating, and this condition is also implicated in conditions such as Irritable bowel Syndrome (IBS).
 Up to 78% of IBS is thought to be SIBO-related, due to the high prevalence of certain bacteria in the small intestine7.
 Healthcare professionals can learn more on this topic by reading Small Intestinal Bacterial Overgrowth on the Probiotic Professionals site.

 Research indicates that probiotics can help those with symptoms such as gas and bloating8.
 As gut testing becomes more prevalent, you are now able to personalise your probiotics even more, too.
 Finding out which species you are lacking in and which are in abundance can help you to decide which probiotic is best for you.
 Companies such as Viome, Atlas Biomed, and Healthpath all offer gut testing, and for long-standing issues it may be a good place to start.